 The 2016 Wine & Culinary Classic was voted the 2nd Most Memorable Event in the Past Year by Bozeman Magazine’s Readers Choice Awards.
 Tickets to the event sold out in 2016.

-Tickets are now available to this celebrated benefit event and are $150 for MOR members and $175 for non-members.
+Tickets are now sold out to this celebrated benefit event and are $150 for MOR members and $175 for non-members.
 Tickets to the 16th Annual Wine & Culinary Classic can be purchased by calling 406-994-1998, emailing email@example.com, or online.
 The Wine and Culinary Classic is a production of Museum of the Rockies, Inc., an independent 501(c) (3) which exists to fund the operations of the Museum.

 On Friday, July 7, from 1-2 p.m., Museum of the Rockies will be hosting a book signing for Master Sommelier and New York Times Bestselling author, Richard Betts.
 In the first book of its kind, The Essential Scratch and Sniff Guide to Becoming a Wine Expert, he helps readers scratch and sniff their way to expertise by introducing the basic components of wine, enabling anyone to discover the difference between a Syrah and a Sangiovese and get the glass they love every time.